Ultra-wideband Time Difference of Arrival Indoor Localization: From Sensor Placement to System Evaluation: UWB TDOA Localization System

 where $\mathbf{C}_{\mathcal{IB}}(t):=\mathbf{C}\{\mathbf{q}_{\mathcal{IB}}(t)\}$ represents the rotation matrix from the body frame to the inertial frame.
 The UWB measurement noise, denoted as $\eta_{ij}(t)$, is modeled to follow a zero-mean Gaussian distribution $\eta_{ij}\sim\mathcal{N}(0,\sigma_{ij}^2)$ and is assumed to be common to all TDOA measurements.

-To estimate the system state, we select the ESKF~\cite{Roumeliotis1999} algorithm for its proven effectiveness and widespread use in practical applications.
-In this formulation, inertial dead reckoning is used to propagate the state (\ref{eqn:state}) forward in time using a 3D kinematic motion model with the IMU measurements as inputs.
-The uncertainty associated with dead reckoning is estimated in the prediction step.
-In the correction step, the error in the predicted state and the corresponding uncertainty are estimated using the UWB measurements.
-The error state corresponding to the state (\ref{eqn:state}) is
+To estimate the system state, we employ an error-state Kalman filter (ESKF)~\cite{Roumeliotis1999}.
+In the prediction step, inertial dead reckoning propagates the state (\ref{eqn:state}) using a 3D kinematic motion model driven by IMU measurements, while the associated uncertainty is propagated accordingly.
+In the correction step, UWB TDOA measurements are used to estimate the error between the predicted state and the measurement-consistent state.
+The corresponding error state is defined as